MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Use-an-Azure-SQL-database-to-enable-high-availability-for-your-Connection-Broker.md

 ## Configure high availability

-With an Azure SQL Database deployed and load-balancing configured for the RD Connection Broker machines, connect to the machine that currently manages the RDS deploymentâ€”which is typically the first RD connection broker machine. use the following steps to configure high availability:
+With an Azure SQL Database deployed and load-balancing configured for the RD Connection Broker machines, connect to the machine that currently manages the RDS deployment—which is typically the first RD connection broker machine. use the following steps to configure high availability:

 1. In Server Manager, click **Remote Desktop Services > Overview**.
 Right-click the RD Connection Broker icon in the **Deployment Overview** section, and then click **Configure High Availability**.
 ![RD Connection Broker in Server Manager](media/RD-Connection-Broker-in-Server-Manager.png)